Bill Kreutzmann: Visual arts

 In 1995, Kreutzmann produced a film called Ocean Spirit.
 The film is a documentary about the six-week expedition that involved a 3,000-mile ocean voyage from San Francisco to the Revillagigedo Islands, 400 miles southwest of Cabo San Lucas, Mexico.
 Kreutzmann is featured in the film and was the executive producer.
 Wesley C. Skiles, noted underwater filmmaker, wrote and directed the project.
 "We went with no preconceived notions," says Kreutzmann, "except that we were committed to the concept of nonintrusive interaction.
 We were seeking a way to go beyond our own boundaries as human beings, to meet with the creatures of the sea on their terms.
 And I hoped somehow to combine film and music to capture that moment of contact."

 The film has a strong environmental message and "exquisite photography", wrote John Metzger of the Music Box.

 Kreutzmann also does work as a visual artist that began in 1993 when he acquired his first computer, a Powerbook 540C with Photoshop installed.
 Jerry Garcia, already a proficient computer artist, taught Kreutzmann the basics.

 In 2001, he began releasing limited edition reproductions of his digital artwork.
 His work can be found at Walnut Street Gallery.

 Political activism

-On October 29, 2010, Bill Kreutzmann endorsed Proposition 19, which would have legalized marijuana in California.
+On October 29, 2010, Kreutzmann endorsed Proposition 19, which would have legalized marijuana in California.
 Kreutzmann made the endorsement on the California Marijuana Report radio show.
 "I smoke marijuana and I'm not a criminal; please vote Yes on 19", Kreutzmann told Eric Brenner, the show's host.
 "Jerry Garcia would have voted Yes," he added.